Spreads on global high-yield bonds fell by some 110-120 basis points, meaning bond prices had a very decent appreciation in April.

 In part, then, government intervention did have the intended impact.
 It often does.
 Therein lies the clue of the month: When governments do feel the need to intervene, especially if they decide to intervene on a grand scale, it may just be an unfortunate time to sell.

 Historical returns are no guarantee for future returns.
-Future returns will depend, inter alia, on, market developments, the portfolio manager's skill, the fund's risk profile, as well as fees for subscription, management and redemption.
+Future returns will depend, inter alia, on, market developments, the portfolio manager’s skill, the fund’s risk profile, as well as fees for subscription, management and redemption.
 Returns may become negative as a result of negative price developments.
+This is marketing communication.